stephanebastian/whatwg-url/README.md

 ## How to get validation errors?

-The specification defines <a href="https://url.spec.whatwg.org/#validation-error">ValidationError</a>.
+The specification defines <a target="_blank" href="https://url.spec.whatwg.org/#validation-error">ValidationError</a>.
 A validationError doesn't stop processing the url unless it's a failure.

 If a failure occurs when calling `Url.create("http://www.myurl.com")`, or `Url.create("abc", "http://www.baseUrl.com")` a ValidationException is thrown.